 In terms of food and culture, neither Kenya nor Tanzania has a clear advantage.
 They both have so many myriad influences and offer a different sort of cultural experience to what westerners are used to back home.

-Since Kenya and Tanzania are hugely popular destination for an African safari, the animals that call each country home are some of their biggest draws.
+Since Kenya and Tanzania are hugely popular destinations, the animals that call each country home are some of their biggest draws.
 Kenya is smaller than Tanzania, but it isn’t lacking for the number of species to be found within its borders.
 You’ll find all of the Big Five (lion, leopard, elephant, rhino, and buffalo) at game reserves in the country, like Masai Mara National Reserve.
 You’ll also find hippos, cheetahs, servals, civets, caracals, gazelles, impalas, antelopes, zebras, wildebeest, waterbucks, giraffes, baboons, vervet monkeys, and bushbabies.
 There are also 1,135 species of birds in Kenya, including flamingos and ostriches.
 As well, you can also find the highly-endangered black rhinos within Kenya.

 Tanzania is larger than Kenya, and the number of wild animals in the country reflects just how large it is: there are more than 4 million wild animals here.
 You’ll find the Big Five, as well as zebra, wildebeest, hippos, giraffes, antelopes, dik-diks, gazelles, elands, kudu, cheetahs, hyenas, wild dogs, crocodiles, vervet monkeys, and even chimpanzees.
 There are over 1,000 species of birds, including grey crowned cranes, fish eagles, and flamingos.
 There are also 60,000 types of insects in the country and countless species in the waters along the coast.